- 1(8-11 pounds) bone-in, fully cooked spiral-sliced ham

-- 1/2tsp EACH onion powder, garlic powder, ground sage, dried parsley, ground nutmeg ground ginger, ground cloves, paprika
+- 1/2tsp EACH garlic powder, ground sage, dried parsley, ground nutmeg ground ginger, ground cloves, paprika, pepper

 Preheat oven to 325 degrees F. Adjust oven rack to lowest position.
 Pour 2 of cups water into bottom of roasting pan with a roasting rack.
 (Skip step if you don’t have a roasting rack.)

-Whisk together all of the Brown Sugar Glaze ingredients in a medium saucepan.
-Bring to a simmer, stirring often, until brown sugar dissolves, about 1-2 minutes.
+Whisk together all of the Honey Glaze ingredients in a medium saucepan.
+Bring to a simmer, stirring often, until sugar dissolves and preserves melt, about 1-2 minutes.
 Set aside.

 Roll out 2 large pieces of foil to wrap your ham in, making sure they overlap in the center.
-Place ham on foil, flat side up, and brush ham all over with approximately 1/3 of the Glaze, including in between slices.
+Place ham on foil, flat side up (or on its side if it won’t lay face up), and brush ham all over with approximately 1/3 of the Glaze, including in between slices.
 Tightly wrap ham with foil and place ham FLAT/FACE SIDE DOWN on the roasting rack (or bottom of pan).

 Carefully unwrap ham from foil and discard foil.
 Spoon juices from the bottom of the pan all over ham.
-Brush ham all over with 1/3 Glaze (Glaze will have thickened so return to heat to loosen, about 30 seconds).
+Brush ham all over and in between slices with 1/3 Glaze (If Glaze has thickened, return to heat to loosen).

-Leave ham uncovered to caramelize surface and bake until the ham reaches an internal temperature of around 140 degrees F, approximately 20-30 minutes, spooning juices over ham every 10 minutes.*** Turn oven to broil for more caramelized edges if desired watching closely so they don’t burn.
+Leave ham uncovered to caramelize surface and bake until the ham reaches an internal temperature of around 130 degrees F, approximately 10-20 minutes, spooning juices over ham every 10 minutes.***